-Dr. Kyle Forsthoff is a diverse percussion educator and performer based in Richmond, Rhode Island.
-He is currently the Guest Artist/Teacher in Percussion at the University of Rhode Island where his duties include teaching applied percussion lessons, directing the Percussion Ensemble, and teaching History of Rock n’ Roll.
+Dr. Kyle Forsthoff is a diverse percussion educator and performer based in central Rhode Island.
+He is currently the Artist/Teacher in Percussion at the University of Rhode Island where his duties include teaching applied percussion lessons, directing the Percussion Ensemble, and teaching History of Rock n’ Roll.
 Kyle is also an instructor at The Rhody Center for World Music and Dance and is the percussionist for several groups located throughout Rhode Island and Massachusetts including Fellswater, Shamanic, Deaf Reverend, the Island Time Steel Band, and the L’Esperance Mandolin Ensemble.
-He has also recently performed with the Boston New Music Initiative.
-Kyle is an active member of RIMEA, helping to coordinate percussion logistics for the all-state festival season, and is the current President of the Rhode Island chapter of the Percussive Arts Society.
+He has also been a guest performer with Verdant Vibes and the Boston New Music Initiative.
+Kyle is an active member of RIMEA, helping to coordinate percussion adjudication and logistics for the all-state and solo-and-ensemble festival seasons.
+Kyle is also the current President of the Rhode Island chapter of the Percussive Arts Society.
 Previous teaching positions include appointments as an adjunct faculty member at Rhode Island College, instructing in the percussion studios of Morehead State University (KY) and Capital University (OH), as a staff accompanist in the University of Kentucky Dance Department, and as a percussion instructor at The Lexington School and SCAPA-Bluegrass.

 Kyle earned his Doctorate of Musical Arts in Percussion Performance at the University of Kentucky in May 2010 where he was a student of Professor James B. Campbell.
 He received his Master’s degree in Percussion Performance in December 2006 from Arizona State University where he studied with Dr. J.B.
 Smith and his Bachelor’s degree in Music Education in May 2005 from the University of Kentucky.
 In 2010 Kyle served as an Adjunct Professor at Capital University in Columbus Ohio, coordinating the percussion instruction in the Conservatory College Preparatory Division.
 Recent performance credits include a presentation at the 2012 nief-norf Festival Research Summit, appearances at the Kentucky New Music Festival and the Illinois Red Note New Music Festival, and a tour of Taiwan as a member of the XPlorium!
 Chamber Ensemble.